Circle packings, renormalizations and subdivision rules: Hyperbolic 3-manifolds with gasket limit sets

-A compact, orientable, irreducible manifold with boundary $(N,\partial N)$ is called a \emph{compression body} if it is homeomorphic to the boundary connected sum of a solid 3-ball with a collection of solid tori and a collection of trivial interval bundles over closed surfaces, so that the other summands are attached to the 3-ball along disjoint disks.
-Either collection may be empty.
+Recall that a compression body is a compact, orientable, irreducible manifold with boundary $(N,\partial N)$ homeomorphic to the boundary connected sum of a solid 3-ball with a collection of solid tori and a collection of trivial interval bundles over closed surfaces.

-For one boundary component $\partial_eN$ of $N$, the inclusion induces a surjection on $\pi_1$; we refer to this component as the \emph{exterior} boundary.
-As a matter of fact, this characterizes compression bodies: $(N,\partial N)$ is a compression body if and only if the inclusion of one component of $\partial N$ induces a surjection on $\pi_1$ (see e.g.\ \cite[Lem.~4.1]{BJM13}).
-All other boundary components of $N$ are incompressible; we refer to them as \emph{interior} boundary components.

 More generally, a \emph{punctured} compression body also allows in the definition above gluing trivial interval bundles over punctured surfaces.
 In this case, the exterior boundary is a punctured surface, so are some of the interior boundary components.
-It is easy to see that the characterization mentioned above still applies in this general situation.
 From now on for simplicity, when we use ``compression body", the punctured case is also included.

-A result of Otal, called ``disk-busting" \cite[Rem.~1.5]{Ota88}, gives a criterion for $(N,P)$ to be a pared acylindrical manifold, where $P$ is the union of all toroidal boundary components and a collection of simple curves on $\partial_eN$.
+It is easy to see that in this general setting, compression bodies are still characterized by the fact that the inclusion of the exterior boundary induces a surjection on $\pi_1$.